skrey/yellow-extensions/release/README.md

 ## How to create a plugin or theme?

-Create a repository for each new plugin/theme.
+Create a repository for each plugin/theme.
 The name of your repository should be `yellow-plugin-xyz` or `yellow-theme-xyz`.
 Your code doesn't have to be perfect, but it should be working in the [developer kit](https://github.com/datenstrom/yellow-developers).
-The idea is to keep experimental software separate from stable software.
-Fork the official repositories `yellow-plugins` and `yellow-themes`, add a link and send a pull request.
+Fork the official repositories `yellow-plugins` or `yellow-themes`.
+Add a link to your repository and send a pull request.

 ## How to create a software release?

 You can create a new software release at the [command line](https://github.com/datenstrom/yellow-plugins/tree/master/command).
 Open a terminal window.
 Go to your installation folder, where the `yellow.php` is.
 Type `php yellow.php release` followed by the directory of your repository.
-This will update the necessary files in the official repositories `yellow-plugins` and `yellow-themes`.
-Finally send a pull request.
+This will update the necessary files in the official repositories `yellow-plugins` or `yellow-themes`.
+Upload and send a pull request.

 ## How to configure a software update?